Which Business Model Reigns Supreme?

 Transparency: No surprise fees, no bait-and-switch.

-- Personalization: AI-enabled services need to feel customized—otherwise, users won't perceive the value.
+- Personalisation: AI-enabled services need to feel customised—otherwise, users won't perceive the value.

 - Control: Simple cancellation, transparent pricing levels, and choice are now minimum requirements.